gaurav-arena/gaurav-arena.github.io/_posts/2020-08-30-students-performance-analysis-and-prediction.md

     Percentage of male students passed: 95.02%

-Therefore from the above analysis we can observe that the male students have overall performed relatively better than the female students
+Therefore from the above analysis we can observe that the male students have overall performed relatively better than the female students.

 ```python